farmera/sare_grant/study_results_balloons.md

 Other sources of artifact in JPEG images are compression and band distortion.
 Digital Image Compression (DIC) attempts to address the issue of storage and transmission since space is usually at a premium in a consumer-grade camera.
 For our purposes, image pre-processing, compression and band distortion are less features than issues to be corrected.
-They impact an ability to utilize _all_ the bandwidth data in post-processing a vegetation index.
+They impact an ability to utilize _all_ the bandwidth data in post-processing.

 As an alternative, some consumer cameras support the RAW format, which preserves all of the bandwidth data.
-However, RAW images are larger than JPEGs and the high rate of capture (required during flight to achieve an acceptable ground resolution) makes their use prohibitive.
+However, RAW images are larger than JPEGs and the rate of capture required during flight (to achieve an acceptable ground resolution) makes their use prohibitive.
 For this reason our results using consumer cameras are based on the JPEG format.
 How to accurately calibrate for reflectance under changing illuminant conditions while limited to JPEG is an issue that has been addressed by others (for work in this area see Public Lab postings [here](https://publiclab.org/notes/nedhorning/07-10-2014/using-a-raw-image-to-calibrate-a-jpeg-image)